Skip to Main Content

 2. Compare mortgage offers and rates

-To get the best mortgage refinance rate, compare offers from several mortgage refinance lenders.
-Look at the APR to get a fuller sense of the loan’s cost.
+To help you score the best possible rate, shop around and compare options from several mortgage refinance lenders.
+Look at the annual percentage rate (APR) — which measures the cost of interest and fees — to get a fuller sense of the loan’s cost.
 Consider working with a mortgage broker to get a range of offers.
 Always be sure to get a quote from your existing lender, too, in case it offers a lower-cost refi or other repeat customer benefits.

 3. Negotiate closing costs